-Within 4 weeks (20 school days) of his or her initial enrollment in the district, a student must be identified as LEP and enrolled in the required bilingual or ESL education program.
-However, even though the student may be served in the bilingual or ESL education program, the student should not be coded with the bilingual or ESL program type code unless all documentation, including the signed and dated parental approval form, is on file.
+Within 4 weeks (20 school days) of his or her initial enrollment in the district, a student must be identified as an ELL and enrolled in the required bilingual or ESL education program.167 However, even though the student may be served in the bilingual or ESL education program, the student should not be coded with the bilingual or ESL program type code168 unless all documentation, including the signed and dated parental approval form, is on file.
 Funds for bilingual/ESL students must not be claimed until all documentation is in place.

 When a bilingual/ESL student moves to your school district, your district (the receiving district) should immediately begin serving the student in the bilingual or ESL education program while it waits for documentation (LPAC records and assessment information) from the sending district.
-If your district does not receive this documentation within 4 weeks (20 school days) of the student's enrollment in your district, your district must go through the standard identification and assessment procedures in order to
+If your district does not receive this documentation within 4 weeks (20 school days) of the student's enrollment in your district, your district must go through the standard identification and assessment procedures in order to code the student as an ELL in a bilingual education or an ESL program.
+Your district should make diligent, documented attempts to get the required documentation from the sending district to avoid possible miscoding.